robertobatts/aws-certification-notes/notes/04-ec2-fundamentals.md

 # AWS EC2 Fundamentals
 - EC2 = Elastic Comput Cloud
-- It's an Infrastracture as a Service, and it's one of the most populare services in AWS
+- It's an Infrastracture as a Service, and it's one of the most popular services in AWS
 - It allows:
 	- Renting virtual machines (EC2)
 	- Storing data on virtual drives (EBS)